Greentube/ngx-modal/README.md

 npm install --save @greentube/ngx-modal
 ```
 ## How it works
-Modal dialog uses `ComponentFactoryResolver` to inject new child component wrapped in modal dialog to parent component.
+Modal dialog uses `ComponentFactoryResolver` to inject the given child component to the dialog.
-[ModalDialogService](#modaldialogservice) makes sure that only one instance of modal dialog is opened at a time.
+[ModalDialogService](#modaldialogservice) makes sure that only one instance of a modal dialog is opened at a time.
-[IModalDialogOptions](#imodaldialogoptions) give you possibility to defined which child component will be rendered inside the wrapper and configure it based on your needs.
+With [IModalDialogOptions](#imodaldialogoptions) you can define which component will be rendered inside the dialog and configure it based on your needs.

 ## Usage

 1. Include the `ngx-modal` module in your application at any place.
-Recommended is to add `forRoot` initialization in main app module.
+The recommended way is to add `forRoot` initialization in the main app module.
 ```ts
 import { BrowserModule } from '@angular/platform-browser';
 import { ModalDialogModule } from '@greentube/ngx-modal';